rmrt1n/rmrt1n.github.io/src/index.md

 title: Ryan Martin | About
 ---

-I'm a designer and developer based in Indonesia.
-My work usually ranges from product design and web development to low-level systems and software security.
+Hi there 👋.

+I'm a software developer from Indonesia.
+I'm interested in foundational software, cybersecurity, and the craft of software engineering — from compilers to command lines to user-facing apps.
+Outside of work, I enjoy reading, playing pool, and exploring good food and drinks.

-Currently I'm working on developer tooling for the
+Currently I'm working on the core systems behind the
 <a href="https://github.com/argus-labs/world-engine">World Engine</a>, an SDK
 for building onchain games, at <a href="https://argus.gg">Argus Labs</a>.

 <!-- placeholder for any previous exp -->

-Occasionally, I write (mostly technical) articles about the things I've learnt.
-Here are some of my recent posts:
+Occasionally, I write (mostly technical) articles about the things I've learned.
+Here are a few recent ones:

 <ul style="margin-left: 1rem">
   {% assign articles = collections.articles | sort: 'data.published' | reverse %}